 D. Electric Potential, Current, and Resistance

-The same case can be applied to charged objects since these also have electric potential energy by virtue of their position in an electric field and work must be exerted to the charged particles against the charged objects’ electric field.
+The same case can be applied to charged objects since these also have electric potential energy by virtue of their position in an electric field, and work must be exerted on the charged particles against the charged objects’ electric field.

 ΔV = ΔPEelectric/q

 When charges move, it is not only the electric potential energy that can be described but the flow itself.
-The flow of electric charge is known as the electric current, and it is measured in amperes (A) which is equal to 1 coulomb of charge per second.
+The flow of electric charge is known as the electric current, measured in amperes (A) equal to 1 coulomb of charge per second.